davidgasquez/handbook/content/ideas.md

 - Companion Apps.
 Some tasks like trading or planning could be done from a mobile device.
 - Systems \(items, skills, monsters, ...\) could be affected by evolutionary processes.
   - Merging two skills could produce a new one \(inheriting properties and perhaps with a small mutation\)
-  - Monsters will develop resistance agains what's killing them.
+  - Monsters will develop resistance against what's killing them.
   - Quests rewards will also change dynamically.
 - Players can vote for the next patch changes with ingame money.
 This way developers gets feedback on what's important.

 ## Unconventional Changelogs

 - What if each city or town had a changelog?
 What changed in the last _release_?
 Did it change a street direction or opened a new commerce?
 - What if stores had a changelog?
-That'd mean price history for each product and also new products woulf be easier to find.
+That'd mean price history for each product and also new products would be easier to find.

 ## Fake Currencies